UKCloud/documentation/articles/dedicated-compute/dc-sco.md

 You need to be aware of the following customer responsibilities relating to deployment of, configuration of and migration into the Dedicated Compute v2 service, which are in addition to the usual responsibilities placed on customers of our UKCloud for VMware service:

-- Creating VMs in the new environment
+- Creating VMs in the new environment.

-- Migrating VMs from existing environments by cloning and copying turned-off VMs, or by moving turned-off vApps to the new environment
+- Migrating VMs from existing environments by cloning and copying turned-off VMs, or by moving turned-off vApps to the new environment.

-- Ensuring you have the right licensing in place for the applications in use in your Dedicated Compute v2 environment
+- Ensuring you have the right licensing in place for the applications in use in your Dedicated Compute v2 environment.

-- If you select the customer-defined deployment option, you must manage your own reservation levels
+- If you select the customer-defined deployment option, you must manage your own reservation levels.

-- It is your responsibility to purchase enough Dedicated Compute v2 modules to ensure that there is enough resource available to your VMs in the event that one or more hosts fail.
+- It is your responsibility to purchase enough Dedicated Compute v2 starter and upgrade packs to ensure that there is enough resource available to your VMs in the event that one or more hosts fail.
 If you need any help ensuring you have enough resource in your Dedicated Compute v2 cluster, contact your Cloud Architect.

 ## Feedback